 “Welcome to the Banten Peasants Movement!”

 The place is quickly filling up with a warm atmosphere.
-Women accompanied by children, intrigued to see foreign visitors, are followed by men, and all take seats on the floor.
+Women accompanied by children, intrigued to see visitors, are followed by men, and all take seats on the floor.
 They stare at us with smiling faces.
-Earlier in the morning, we left the busy streets of Jakarta and drove several hours through Banten province to reach Gunung Anten village.
+Earlier in the morning, we had left the busy streets of Jakarta and driven several hours through Banten province to reach the village of Gunung Anten.
+We were invited there by the Consortium for Agrarian Reform (KPA) – an RRI collaborator – to learn further about the genuine implementation of the Agrarian Reform in Indonesia.
 This settlement is the home of the Banten peasant organization P2B, which is leading a land struggle.

 P2B members are reclaiming land in an ex-concession area.
 They represent 197 families, Baduy Indigenous Peoples, and forest dwellers, who occupy 200 hectares in a former rubber plantation run by PT Bantam which extends over 1,100 hectares.
 With the support of the Consortium for Agrarian Reform (KPA), of whom P2B is a member organization, the reclaimed area has been mapped out and registered with the government as priority land for redistribution under the Agrarian Reform program.
 But this has been a long process and the fight is not over yet.